Resilient Distributed Estimation Through Adversary Detection: Abstract

 \section{Abstract}

-This paper studies the resilient distributed estimation of an unknown vector parameter belonging to a compact set in a multi-agent network.
-The network of agents makes linear measurements of the unknown parameter.
-The agent models are locally unobservable for the parameter of interest, and the agents exchange information over a communication network in order to compute an estimate.
-A subset of the agents is adversarial and exchanges false information in order to prevent the remaining, normally-behaving agents from correctly estimating the parameter.
-We present and analyze a Flag Raising Distributed Estimation ($\mathcal{FRDE}$) algorithm that allows the normally-behaving agents to perform parameter estimation and adversary detection.
+This paper studies resilient multi-agent distributed estimation of an unknown vector parameter when a subset of the agents is adversarial.
+We present and analyze a Flag Raising Distributed Estimator ($\mathcal{FRDE}$) that allows the agents under attack to perform accurate parameter estimation and detect the adversarial agents.
 The $\mathcal{FRDE}$ algorithm is a consensus+innovations estimator in which agents combine estimates of neighboring agents (consensus) with local sensing information (innovations).
-Under the $\mathcal{FRDE}$ algorithm, we show that global observability for connected normally-behaving agent models is a necessary and sufficient condition to either correctly estimate the parameter or correctly detect the presence of an adversary.
-Finally, we provide numerical examples of the performance of the $\mathcal{FRDE}$ algorithm.
+We establish that, under $\mathcal{FRDE}$, either the uncompromised agents' estimates are almost surely consistent or the uncompromised agents detect compromised agents if and only if the network of uncompromised agents is connected and globally observable.
+Numerical examples illustrate the performance of $\mathcal{FRDE}$.